WokLibCodeClub/OnlineCodeclub/simulator.md

 [https://youtu.be/XSGJYJGor5w](https://youtu.be/XSGJYJGor5w)

-Link to the trinket project for explaining how to write text to a file :
+Link to the trinket project for explaining how to write a list to a file without the square brackets:

 [https://trinket.io/python/b2a4eca487](https://trinket.io/python/b2a4eca487)